p19racha/SkillSync/README.md

 # SkillSync

+⚠️ **WARNING: This project is NOT complete and may never be finished.
+Use at your own risk.** ⚠️

 A smart internship matching platform that connects students with relevant opportunities.
 Built with Flask, machine learning, and document processing capabilities.

 ## What it does